Annie S. Swan: Writings

 By 1898, Swan had published over 30 books, mainly novels, many published serially.
 She also wrote poetry, stories and books on advice, politics and religion.
 In 1901, The Juridical Review reported that Swan's books were the most favoured by female inmates in Irish prisons.
 In 1906, she was profiled in Helen Black's Notable Women Authors of the Day.
 She is named as the favourite novelist of William Morel's sweetheart Lily in D. H. Lawrence's Sons and Lovers (1913).

 Swan used her maiden name for most of her career, but occasionally the pseudonyms David Lyall and later Mrs Burnett Smith.
 She was a respected public speaker involved in social and political causes such as the Temperance movement.
 She wrote books and novels on the suffragist movement in Britain, often as David Lyall, such as Margaret Holroyd: or, the Pioneers (1910).
 The novel used interconnecting stories that followed a young suffragette, Margaret Holroyd, and dealt with many real problems faced by suffragettes and suffragists, such as disapproval of family and friends, fear of public speaking, physical exhaustion and ethical dilemmas in a rebellious, sometimes militant atmosphere.

+She was involved in the Women's Suffrage movement herself, and was arrested during a window smashing raid in London, alongside a number of other Scottish women.

 From 1924 Swan ran another penny weekly, The Annie Swan Annual.
 She also wrote several popular novels at this time including The Last of the Laidlaws (1920), Closed Doors (1926) and The Pendulum (1926).
 After her husband's death in 1927, Swan returned to Scotland, settling in Gullane, East Lothian.
 In 1930, she received a CBE for her contribution to literature.
 She remained in politics, becoming a founding member of the Scottish National Party and its vice president.